-Types of assessment may include:
+Types of assessments may include:

 - a formative exercise (0%) – mathematical problems drawn from the lecture materials, for students to develop and evaluate their understanding of the material

-- problem set (30%) – an exam assessing your recall of various definitions and grasp of the mathematical techniques, which are relevant to quantum computation on a foundational level
+- a problem set (30%) – an exam assessing your recall of various definitions and grasp of the mathematical techniques, which are relevant to quantum computation on a foundational level

-- portfolio (70%) – a written report on a special topic in quantum computation, chosen by you but subject to the advice and approval of the lecturer.
+- a portfolio (70%) – a written report on a special topic in quantum computation, chosen by you but subject to the advice and approval of the lecturer.